 The following image shows the relationships between models across all applications within the database.

-The rest of the Developer Documentation will inform you of how to develop the applications and other components of the CS Field Guide project.
+The rest of the Developer Documentation will inform you of how to develop the applications and other components of the Computer Science Field Guide project.

 To populate the database with content we have written a series of custom loaders.